davars/sohop/README.md

 supports authorizing members of a specified Github organization, or users whose Google account email matches a specified regex).
 It also provides a health check endpoint that reports the reachability of the upstream services.

-## Rationale

-There seems to be a trend where all config file formats trend towards Turing-completeness over time.
-Life is too short for understanding the directives of yet another arbitrary config file format, and still not being free from having to patch the software anyway when it falls just short of your needs.
-I'd rather have all of Go available to me when 'configuring' my web server so that I can perform truly arbitrary processing on requests.
+I use it to expose erstwhile intranet apps to the public internet while continuing to restrict access, and without having to configure authentication / authorization in the intranet apps themselves.
+They are installed as if they're still behind a firewall, and sohop handles auth / auth.
+This is a configuration that is tilted very much towards the usability end of the usability / security spectrum and may not be appropriate for your use-case.

 ## Assumptions

-* All outgoing traffic uses HTTPS (HTTP requests are redirected to the HTTPS equivalent)
+* All outgoing traffic uses HTTPS (HTTP requests are redirected to the HTTPS equivalent URL)
 * Each upstream is accessed on a subdomain of the same domain (no path rewriting)
 * Upstreams are only accessed via a trusted network.  **WARNING** Since many services in my use case use self-signed certs, **SSL verification is disabled when communicating with proxied services.**